Migrations

 • Primary-key-only models (class M(models.Model): pass).

-Use a single concrete model (or abstract = True base classes) and give models at least one non-primary-key field.
+Use a single concrete model (or abstract = True base classes) and give every model at least one non-primary-key field.

 Introspection and inspectdb